 We also stock a range of socially responsible or consciously sustainable brands; a mix of local and international brands that meet our high standards for quality.

-While our current students don’t produce The Social Studio label (they’re too busy learning and working on their own stuff), all of the proceeds generated from our shop go right back into supporting their future in fashion through education and employment initiatives.
+While our current students don’t produce The Social Studio label (they’re too busy learning and working on their own stuff), our graduates are offered work opportunities into our manufacturing team and all of the proceeds generated from our shop go right back into supporting their future in fashion through education and employment initiatives.

 We have a ‘fashion for good’ model here.
 We like our fashion slow and our trade fair.
 And we know you’re only as good as the company you keep, so you’ll find our very own label hanging alongside other designers who make clothes to make a difference.
 Think like-minded local labels and independent designers that align with our values.